Moremar/tuto-angular/README.txt

  - ng-touched  (it was clicked but not necessarily modified)
  - ng-untouched
-This lets us style invalid inputs for example : input.ng-invalid.ng-untouched { border: solid 1px red; }
+This lets us style invalid inputs for example : input.ng-invalid.ng-touched { border: solid 1px red; }

 We can also add an error message displayed only if the input is invalid.
 This requires to give a local reference to the input of type ngModel :